 \subsection{Fast Matrix Multiplication}

 Communication lower bounds for classical matrix multiplication are usually derived by explicitly reasoning about potential partial sums and applying the Loomis-Whitney inequality~\cite{irony2004communication,loomis1949inequality}.
-The expansion bound for classical matrix multiplication \edits{is the function (see, e.g.,~\cite[Lemma B.1]{solomonik2017communication} or~\cite[Lemma 2.1]{ballard2011minimizing}),
+The expansion bound -- which recall from Definition~\ref{def:ExpansionBnd} bounds the largest portion of a bilinear one can complete given a subset of data -- for classical matrix multiplication \edits{is the function (see, e.g.,~\cite[Lemma B.1]{solomonik2017communication} or~\cite[Lemma 2.1]{ballard2011minimizing}),

 where $r^{(A)}$, $r^{(B)}$, and $r^{(C)}$ are the number of elements from the first input, second input, and output stored in cache or on a local machine, respectively. } Strassen's algorithm~\cite{strassen1969gaussian}, the most practical known fast algorithm~\cite{ballard2012communication} among those that achieve subcubic complexity, corresponds to a more nontrivial bilinear algorithm than classical matrix multiplication.